kedro-org/kedro/docs/source/configuration/config_loader_migration.md

 ```

 ### 7. Globals
-If you want to share variables across configuration types, e.g. parameters and catalog, and environments you need to use [the custom globals resolver with the `OmegaConfigLoader`](advanced_configuration.md#how-to-use-global-variables-with-the-omegaconfigloader).
+If you want to share variables across configuration types, for example parameters and catalog, and environments you need to use [the custom globals resolver with the `OmegaConfigLoader`](advanced_configuration.md#how-to-use-global-variables-with-the-omegaconfigloader).
 The `OmegaConfigLoader` requires global values to be provided in a `globals.yml` file.
+Note that using a `globals_dict` to provide globals is not supported with `OmegaConfigLoader`.
 The following section explains the differences between using globals with `TemplatedConfigLoader` and the `OmegaConfigLoader`.

 Let's assume your project contains a `conf/base/globals.yml` file with the following contents: